csiro/emmai/hpc_scripts/README.md

   **GPU**, and **CPU**.
 - You have installed the CONDA prerequisites - best done using the install script [see the detailed README](../setup_scripts/README_HPC.md)
-- All required modules and dependencies for your Python scripts are preloaded in the environment or within the batch scripts.
-This is most easily done by sourcing the env.sh file configured by the HPC installation script.
+- Your INPUTS variable is set to point to the directory containing your model XML file and your input paramaters YML file.
+If you are running python scripts or a single species batch submission with the sbatch_submission.sh script, then this is best set in the env.sh file.

 ---